shu3hamiitkgp/shubhamgiitkgp.github.io/_pages/cv.md

 * Cartesian Consulting, Mumbai, India
   * Data Science Intern May'18-Jul'18
-    * Project: Using Machine learning to solve for "Class-imbalance" in Classification Problems
+     * Project: Using Machine learning to solve for “Class-imbalance” in Classification Problems (Retail products based data)
      * Used Resampling techniques(Undersampling, Oversampling with SMOTE), Boosting techniques(Xgboost and RUSBoost) and Logistic Regression
-    * Worked on a Multi-brand Clothing based dataset and a Product/Service based dataset, having an imbalance of 98.3:1.7% and 99.76:0.24% respectively
-    * Combined these models into a user-friendly R-package, such that it gave a choice from multiple models and automated the process for the user
-    * Was able to achieve 4% and 8% improvement in the AUC score than the previous methods used
+     * Worked on datasets with high imbalance of ~98:2% imbalance and was able to achieve ~8% improvement in the AUC score as compared to earlier used methods

 * Voksedigital Consultancy, Pune, India
   * Data Science Intern May'17-Jul'17
+    * Project: To estimate viewership of billboards on any junction or main roads
-    * Project: Develop an analytical model to understand traffic patterns and congestion of traffic at main roads and junctions
+    * Developed an analytical model to understand traffic patterns and congestion of traffic at main roads and junctions
-    * Collected real-time trafficdata on multiple time intervals through Google Maps API, data had to be extracted from JSON format
-    * Analyzed how much extra time (than average) it would take to cover a particular distance due to traffic while driving
+    * Collected real-time traffic data through Google Maps API to estimate stoppage time for a vehicle while traveling over a particular distance due to traffic
-    * Researched in-depth about factors causing congestions, peak traffic hours, target area locality and dimensions of the roads
+    * Researched in-depth about factors causing congestions, peak traffic hours, target area locality and dimensions of the roads.
-    * Estimated traffic density of around 3000/ hour(one way) and 40000/day for Bund Garden, Pune and similarly for other roads on that junction
-    * Made a Visualization dashboard depicting various aspects of the data in Microsoft power BI
+    * Developed a visualization dashboard depicting various aspects of the study in Microsoft power BI

 Achievements and Awards
 =======================